 This page is where documents and data are found to assist councils to undertake their Local Strategic Planning Statement (LSPS) and LEP review (Health Check).

-The Planning & Environment website contains useful information on strategic planning including LSPS - Guidelines for Councils to help guide councils through this process, workshops with councils and further information is available via the Knowledge Management tab.
+The Planning, Industry and Environment website contains useful information on strategic planning including LSPS - Guidelines for Councils to help guide councils through this process, workshops with councils and further information is available via the Knowledge Management tab.

 In March 2018, amendments to the Environmental Planning and Assessment Act 1979 (EP&A Act) introduced new requirements for councils to prepare a Local Strategic Planning Statement (LSPS).
 The Act recognises the critical role of councils in strategic planning for their local area.
 Each council will prepare an LSPS which will set out the 20-year vision for land-use in the local area, the special character and values that are to be preserved and how change will be managed into the future.
 The LSPS will implement actions in the regional and district plans, and the council’s own priorities in the community strategic plan it prepares under local government legislation.
 The LSPS will shape how the development controls in the local environmental plan evolve over time to meet the community's needs, with the LEP the main tool to deliver the council and community’s plan.